looplabstudio/Windows-VFX-Optimization/Docs/Scratch-Disks.md

 # VFX Optimization: Scratch and Cache Disks

 In a VFX workflow, the OS drive (usually `C:`) is for software, while a scratch/cache disk is an industrial dumpster for high-speed temporary data.
 Moving this off the `C:` drive prevents OS bottlenecking and avoids premature SSD wear.

+Resolve generates massive high-bitrate files (ProRes 422 HQ or DNxHR) to allow smooth playback of complex node graphs.

+- A 10-minute 4K project can easily generate 200GB to 500GB of cache.
+- If this is on the OS drive, Windows and Resolve fight for the same PCIe lanes, causing the stuttering playhead syndrome.

+Substance uses disk-based swapping when baking high-poly meshes or working with 8K textures.

+- A single complex Baker session can dump 20GB to 100GB of temporary data that is deleted only when the app closes.
+- Writing massive temp files to the OS drive increases system latency and can cause `Application Not Responding` hangs during 4K bakes.

 ## Scratch / Cache SSD